E-Sort: Empowering End-to-end Neural Network for Multi-channel Spike Sorting with Transfer Learning and Fast

 \subsection{Generality of pre-trained Model}

-To test the generality of the pre-trained model in different recordings, we perform the validations on the recordings with different characteristics, involving various probes (NP-1.0, NP-2.0, NP-Ultra), noise levels (10\text\textmu V, 20\text\textmu V, 30\text\textmu V) and drifting types (none, slow, fast, non-rigid), as shown in Fig.~\ref{fig:various_recording}.
-Generally, the differences among different pre-trained models on each fine-tuning recording reduces with the enlarging of $N_{\emph{ft}}$, because the models are learning more when more samples are involved during fine-tuning.
+To test the generality of the pre-trained model in different recordings, we perform the validations on the recordings with different characteristics, involving various probes (NP-1.0, NP-2.0, NP-Ultra), noise levels (10uV, 20uV, 30uV) and drifting types (none, slow, fast, non-rigid), as shown in Fig.~\ref{fig:various_recording}.
+Generally, the differences among different pre-trained models on each fine-tuning recording reduce with the enlarging of $N_{\emph{ft}}$, because the models learn more effectively when more samples are involved during fine-tuning.

-For the probes with different geometry, there are two factors affecting the performance of fine-tuning.
-First, the recording from a more compact probe contains less neurons with a fixed neuron density.
+For the probes with different geometries, there are two factors affecting the performance of fine-tuning.
+First, the recording from a more compact probe contains fewer neurons with a fixed neuron density.
 It is difficult for the model that is pre-trained with the recording containing few neurons to learn general features for various neurons, thus undermining its performance during fine-tuning.
-Also, because it is easier to distinguish different spikes for the recording with fewer neurons, the model training or fine-tuning for these recordings generally achieve a higher accuracy.
+Also, because it is easier to distinguish different spikes for the recording with fewer neurons, the model training or fine-tuning for these recordings generally achieves a higher accuracy.
 Second, the recordings from the same probe have more similarities than those from different probes.
-Therefore, it is easier to transfer the knowledge when adapting to the recording from the same probe in pre-training, and this consistency can provide a slightly higher performance($\sim1$\%) under certain circumstances.
+Therefore, it is easier to transfer the knowledge when adapting to the recording from the same probe in pre-training, and this consistency can provide slightly higher performance($\sim1$\%) under certain circumstances.
 However, when more samples are involved during fine-tuning, the pre-trained models can be generally applied to the recordings from different probes without compromising visible accuracy degradation.

 As for the various noise levels, the accuracy decreases with the deterioration of the noise involved in the recording.
-Similar to the cross-probe testing, fine-tuning the model acquired on the recording with the same noise level can result in slight improvements, but still, there is no apparent difference even when few samples are utilized during fine-tuning.
+Similarly to cross-probe testing, fine-tuning the model acquired on the recording with the same noise level can result in slight improvements, but still there is no apparent difference even when a few samples are utilized during fine-tuning.